 Hoi An is one of the best places in the world for travel photography because of the incredible backgrounds that are rich in color and history.
 I’ve been a photographer working in Vietnam for more than 8 years now and I use a photography technique called “fishing photography”.
-Read on to find out more tips about my favorite places to capture the beauty of the yellow city of Hoi An.
+Read on to find out more tips about my favorite places to capture the beauty of the yellow city of Vietnam.

 I find a spot on the Cua Dai bridge just as the light starts to spread its rays across the water.
 Below the fishermen have already started to toss their nets to pull in their catch of the day.
 Captured at just the right instant, the nets spark gold in the sun, an echo of the yellow tones that wash over the whole city of Hoi An.

 Mornings, like today, I wake up early to find the ideal spot and frame my background.
 Then, all I have to do is to wait for the right subject to enter my lens.
 This is called “fishing photography”, and sometimes, not always, but sometimes, it results in the perfect shot.

 For example, in the photograph below, the ochre walls with layers of peeling paint and distressed edges brighten the landscape, and the reflection on the water, to create a gorgeous backdrop for this woman who happened to ride by on her bicycle.

 Open Air Photography

 I think of Hoi An as my open-air studio.
 I can wander from the Cua Dai bridge to a narrow plant-filled hem alley to an aerial rooftop view, and catch a different angle each time by simply allowing the subject to come as it may.
 From the hazy morning sun on the harbor to the bright yellow walls that make the perfect back drop for any subject, the city continually surprises and inspires me.

 As a travel and portrait photographer, I am always seeking light.
 Here, in my adopted home, sunshine surrounds me.